ezraroi/Human-AI-Collab/channel-1-embodied-sensorimotor-pathway.md

 id: bafyreibnmguervb7wseyh22sbevhnk6v4n6xc2fgtmhgmmbjjiwirzabji
 ---
 # Channel 1 (Embodied / Sensorimotor Pathway)
-Channel 1 is the **embodied, sensorimotor, interoceptive pathway** through which the mind evaluates experience via somatic, affective, and temporal signals.
+Channel 1 is the embodied, sensorimotor, interoceptive pathway through which the mind evaluates and validates symbolic material via somatic, affective, and temporal signals.
 It provides **friction, pacing, and affective response** to symbolic material and is accessible **only through the human body**.
 ### System Role
 - Supplies the **necessary friction** that prevents passive semantic consumption.